Arsène Wenger: 2001–2006: Second double, Invincibles, and leaving Highbury

 Wenger appointed Vieira as club captain following Adams' retirement, and made few additions to his double-winning squad, signing defender Pascal Cygan, midfielder Gilberto Silva and utility player Kolo Touré.
 He was confident his side would retain the league and told the media: "Nobody will finish above us in the league.
 It wouldn't surprise me if we were to go unbeaten for the whole of the season".
 (Note: Wenger reiterated his belief that Arsenal could go unbeaten in September 2002, telling reporters: "It's not impossible as AC Milan once did it but I can't see why it's so shocking to say it.
 Do you think Manchester United, Liverpool or Chelsea don't dream that as well?")
 Arsenal set a new top-flight record in their opening game of the 2002–03 season; a 2–0 victory against Birmingham City was their 14th league win in succession.
 They continued their fine start by overhauling Nottingham Forest's top-flight record of 22 away league matches without defeat and later surpassed Manchester United's Premier League total of 29 matches unbeaten.
 Arsenal lost to Everton in October 2002, which began a run of four matches without a win.
 Though Wenger's team built an eight-point lead over challengers Manchester United by March 2003, they were overhauled in the final weeks of the season.
 The title race shifted in United's favour when Bolton Wanderers came from behind to draw 2–2 against Arsenal.
 Wenger showed moments of exasperation during the match by loosening his tie and bellowing orders from the touchline.
-Journalist Phil McNulty wrote that Wenger's demeanor "spoke of someone who had the title in his grasp but now saw it slipping from his fingers".
+Journalist Phil McNulty wrote that Wenger's demeanour "spoke of someone who had the title in his grasp but now saw it slipping from his fingers".
 Arsenal beat Southampton 1–0 to retain the FA Cup at the end of the campaign.